blakedownward/blakedownward.github.io/_posts/2025-02-01-SA-Ambulance-Callouts-Dashboard.md

 tags: [Dashboard, Power BI, Data Viz, Data Mining]
 ---

-Power BI dashboard aggregating 79,000+ pager messages to the South Australian Ambulance Service (SAAS) over three months from August 1st to October 30th, 2024.
+Power BI dashboard aggregating 161,000+ pager messages to the South Australian Ambulance Service (SAAS) over five months from August 1st, 2024 to January 31st, 2025.
 This dashboard models geographic and population data with the pager messages to provide a comprehensive state-wide overview for the end-user.

 ---